-Michelle Diaz, National Chairwoman

-Naomi Smoot, J.D., Executive Director
+Pastor Edward L. Palmer, Sr. National Chair Naomi Smoot Evans, J.D.
+Executive Director January 2021

-1. Restore Appropriations for Juvenile Justice Programs.
+1. Restore Appropriations for Juvenile Justice Programs

 Research shows that prevention works.
-For every \$1 invested in community-based youth development and prevention efforts, we dramatically reduce delinquency and save taxpayers up to \$8 in future costs.
-In addition, community-based and family-centered treatment for youth has been shown to be far more effective and cost-efficient than incarceration.
-Finally, research shows that system-involved youth are at risk of emotional and physical injury unless systems invest in options and alternatives that keep youth separate from adult offenders and prevent/limit the use of locked confinement.
-Yet, federal appropriations to states, localities, and tribes for key federal juvenile justice programs have been cut dramatically over the past 15 years.
+For every \$1 invested in community-based youth development and prevention efforts, we dramatically reduce delinquency and save taxpayers up to \$8 in future costs.1 In addition, community-based and family-centered treatment for youth has been shown to be far more effective and cost-efficient than incarceration.2 Finally, research shows that system-involved youth are at risk of emotional and physical injury unless systems invest in options and alternatives that keep youth separate from adult offenders and prevent/limit the use of locked confinement for less serious offenders.3 Yet, federal appropriations to states, localities, and tribes for key federal juvenile justice programs have been cut dramatically over the past 15 years.
 This includes:

-- The JJDPA Title II State Formula Grants Program, which supports state efforts to comply with federal standards for the care of youth in the justice system, has been cut by more than 15%. - The JJDPA Title V Local Delinquency Prevention Grants Program, the only federal program designed to prevent delinquency at the local level in coordination with a statewide prevention plan, has been slashed by 31%.
-Of the Title V funds appropriated over the last 10 years, between 53 and 100 percent have been set aside for non-JJDPA programs. - The Juvenile Accountability Block Grant Program (JABG), which provides local judges, law enforcement officers, corrections officials and service providers with a range of options to address the needs and behaviors of court-involved youth, has been significantly reduced, and in recent years has been completely zeroed out.
+- The JJDPA Title II State Formula Grants Program, which supports state efforts to comply with federal standards for the care of youth in the justice system, has been cut by more than 30%. - The JJDPA Title V Local Delinquency Prevention Grants Program, the only federal program designed to prevent delinquency at the local level in coordination with a statewide prevention plan, has been slashed by more than 70%.
+Of the Title V funds appropriated over the last nine years, between 53 and 100 percent have been set aside for non-JJDPA programs. - The Juvenile Accountability Block Grant Program (JABG), which provides local judges, law enforcement officers, corrections officials and providers with a range of options to address the needs and behaviors of court-involved youth, has been significantly reduced, and in recent years has been completely zeroed out.

 Federal funds to support state and local juvenile justice standards and improvements must be considered essential investments.
-Across our country, data show that youth of color are overrepresented at nearly every point of contact with the juvenile justice system, even when engaging in similar behaviors as their caucasian peers.
+Across our country, data shows that youth of color are overrepresented at nearly every point of contact with the juvenile justice system, even when engaging in similar behaviors as their caucasian peers.
+States are required to address these racial and ethnic disparities as part of the JJDPA, but with dwindling investment in federal juvenile justice programs there are not enough resources to address and end this crisis.